Lataif-e-Sitta: Naqshbandi Laṭāʾif (Mujaddidī) (17th century)

-In this understanding, the laṭāʾif all have their physical association in the chest and so are said to be “of the Heart” (Qalb, the potential human “Organ of Evolution” -- see "Disambiguation: Qalb (Heart) or Qalb (Laṭīfa)").
+In this understanding, the Laṭāʾif all have their physical association in the chest and so are said to be “of the Heart” (Qalb, the potential human “Organ of Evolution”—see "Disambiguation: Qalb (Heart) or Qalb (Laṭīfa)").

+Colors and associated physical locations of the Laṭāʾif according to the Naqshbandi (Punjab) Sufi tradition.

-Naqshbandi laṭāʾif (Punjab tradition) (20th century)
+Naqshbandi Laṭāʾif (Punjab tradition) (20th century)

-According to the Punjab tradition within the Naqshbandi order, which emphasizes modern-day psychological aspects of Sufism, there are five laṭāʾif:
+According to the Punjab tradition within the Naqshbandi order, which emphasizes modern-day psychological aspects of Sufism, there are five Laṭāʾif: